Fujifilm GFX 50s

-All the GFX lenses are incredibly sharp being design for use with camera sensors up to around 100 mega pixels.
-They are larger given the format of the camera and heavier, again due to the camera.
+All the GFX lenses are incredibly sharp being designed for use with camera sensors up to around 100 mega pixels.
+They are larger given the format of the camera and heavier, again due to the camera and sensor size.
 I use the GF 110/f2, the GF 23/f4, the GF 32-64/f4 and the GF 63/F2.8.
 This gives me a range equal to full frame lens coverage from 18mm angle of view to that of an 87mm angle of view.

 I have a full compliment of lenses to cover anything that I could be hired to shoot!
 My lens stable goes from extremely wide zooms and prime lenses to longer telephotos.
 All are XF Fujifilm lenses except for a 8mm/f2.8 Fisheye which is a Samyang lens.
 Fuji does not make a Fisheye and I wanted the effect for a shoot.
 I currently shoot with: XF 10-24/f4, XF 14/f2.8, XF 16-55/f2.8, XF 18-55/f4-5.6, XF 16/f1.4, XF 23/F1.4, XF 27/F2.8, XF35/F1.4, XF 56/f1.2, XF 50-140/f2.8, XF 80/f2.8 Macro, XF 90/F2, and XF 100-400/f4-5.6.
 I also use Fuji extension tubes for close up work, and tele converters for additional reach when using my telephoto lenses.

 After using Profoto lighting for several years, I made the switch to all Godox last year.
-Profoto is a well known brand, its a standard many professionals use.
+Profoto is a well known brand, its a standard among many professionals.
+When I became serious about lighting, it seemed the right direction.
+I mean glowing reviews, tops among pros, and a huge price point meant it had to be good.
 I used their battery packs, and their monolights plus their battery powered monolights for 7 or so years and I can say I was never really satisfied.
-I didn’t get the consistency and battery life like others did.
-My lights broke easily in a fall.
-Proforo supported the big names but not smaller manufacturers.
-When I went with Fuji, Profoto offered no support for my camera’s flash system and Godox did.
+They did not live up to the hype.
+I didn’t get the shot to shot color consistency nor the consistent operations.
+The build wasn’t as robust because my lights broke easily in a fall as any other.
+Plus parts and repair were expensive.
+Proforo supported the big brand names with radio triggers but not smaller manufacturers.
+When I went with Fujifilm, Profoto offered no support (nor would they commit at the time) for my camera’s flash system but Godox did.
 In spades!
 I’m now all Godox using their V860II speed lights, the AD600M, AD600Pro, AD400Pro and AD200 pocket flashes.
 A complete mix of off camera large strobes and smaller speed light like strobes offering a huge range of performance at about a third of the Profoto’s cost.
-And with better performance!
 All battery powered and cordless.
 It was a great decision and one I feel very good about.